-An integrated village designed to host 100 people, local ethnic groups of Cameroon in need to live with dignity.
-It will become a cultural center as well, of social aggregation with quality spaces.
-An example of how to collaborate with rural communities, how to construct using indigenous techniques and local natural materials that respect the cultural identity of the place.
-An example of how live in harmony with nature.
+It is an integrated community designed to host up to 100 people, from Pygmies and other local ethnic groups, in need to live with dignity.
+An example of collaboration with the local community, on how to construct using indigenous techniques and local natural materials that respect the cultural identity of the place.

-Warka House is a sustainable residential unit built with local natural materials.
+It is a sustainable residential unit built with local natural materials.
 It is inspired by traditional African houses, improving the drawbacks and keeping the cultural features.
-It offers higher standards of hygiene and comfort thanks to an insulated floor, a rain waterproof roof, and natural ventilation, an healthy, fresh, and comfortable indoor environment.
-Designed to contribute to well-being through a connection to the dynamics of nature.
+It offers higher standards of hygiene and comfort thanks to the insulated floor, rain waterproof roof, natural ventilation, and mosquito protection.

-The Warka Garden provides food for the community.
+It provides food for the community.
 The vegetables can be sold to the local market so it can also be a source of revenue for the community.
 It represents an investment to implement economical possibilities.
 The WG is modular and varies in size.
 An efficient water irrigation system will be adopted to optimize the usage of the water.
-A nursery for growing the seeds will be integrated and a seeds bank collecting local indigenous species will be implemented.

 Provides electrical energy from sunlight.
 This can bring a big change in community lifestyle, giving the chance to practice activities after the sunset as well as to recharge devices such as mobile phones.
-W-Solar is designed as a modular system depending on the necessity, the project scale, and the available budget.
-It is conceived in a way that the system can be implemented within the time starting with a basic module.
+It is designed as a modular system depending on the necessity, the project scale, and the available budget.